-2 - description of a realistic management (organizational) situation

-- 2 breadth of the dialogue - 2 depth of the dialogue
+- 2 description of a realistic management (organizational) situation - 2 breadth of the dialogue (chiefly, effective use of multiple dimensions) - 2 depth of the dialogue (chiefly, effective use of detailed facets)

 Tips/Suggestions:

 I suspect many students will write about an actual conversation involving personality from their work experience, or perhaps the manner in which a conversation might proceed for a future job interview.
 Those situations are just fine.